mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 ```
 LogisticRegression()
 ```
 Here the C parameter represents inverse of regularization strength.
 Regularization is applying a penalty to increasing the magnitude of parameter values in order to reduce overfitting.
 Smaller values of C specify stronger regularization.

-To learn about other parameters, refer here: http://scikit- learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html
+To learn about other parameters, you can [check out this article here.](http://scikit- learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html)
 Let's predict the Loan_Status for validation set and calculate its accuracy.
 ```
 pred_cv = model.predict(x_cv)